ROS2 Governance

 Minimum changes:

-/arm/with your topic namespace.List your allowed service endpoints.
+3. List your allowed service endpoints.

-opa testto verify no regressions.
+4. Run opa test to verify no regressions.

-RunGoverned — programmatic API (advanced integration)¶
+RunGoverned — programmatic API (advanced integration)

 import "github.com/autonomyops/adk/runtime/ros2"